NuSTAR/nuskybgd/README.md

 	$ echo "export IDL_STARTUP=~/idl_startup.pro" >> ~/.bash_profile

 	This will ensure that when you start your bash shell again that IDL will find the new IDL_STARTUP file.

+4. See the [ABC Guide](nuskybgd_ABC.md) for how to proceed.

+	We generally recommend maintaining a record of your work in a separate IDL script file that can be copy and pasted to the IDL command line. `nuskbygd` is interactive enough that we do *not* generally recommend automating the analysis.

 ## UPDATE 8/28/2015